mehongs/LoanClassification/README.md

 **Subset Separation:** Utilized `train_test_split` to divide the dataset into training and testing subsets with a 80/20 split.

-**Nodel Training:** Fit a binary Logistic Regression model using `scikit-learn` to establish coefficients for each feature.
+**Model Training:** Fit a binary Logistic Regression model using `scikit-learn` to establish coefficients for each feature.

 **Model Prediction:** Created a new, unseen testing subset to be used for prediction.